Current stage: Hearing Held

 June 26, 2026

-The court granted defendants’ unopposed expedited motion to stay the deadline to respond to the related plaintiffs’ complaint (previously set for June 29, 2026) and reset the response deadline to within seven days after the court enters an order on the related plaintiffs’ Motion to Sever (ECF No. 50).
-The consolidated plaintiffs do not oppose the stay.
+A magistrate judge granted defendants’ unopposed motion to stay their deadline to respond to the complaint in the related member case and ordered the response due no later than seven days after the court enters an order on the plaintiffs’ Motion to Sever (ECF No. 50).

 June 25, 2026